For information about any of our programs, application, or any of our other student services please contact us:

-The LPN (Licensed Practical Nursing) diploma program at MTI prepares graduates for entry into the nursing profession as a practical nurse.
+The LPN (Licensed Practical Nursing) diploma program at Mitchell Tech prepares graduates for entry into the nursing profession as a practical nurse.
 The program includes nursing and general education courses and can be completed in one calendar year.
-MTI’s program does not require that you take your prerequisite before you start; enroll and take both simultaneously, saving you time.
+Mitchell Tech’s program does not require that you take your prerequisite course before you start; enroll and take both simultaneously, saving you time.

 General Education courses in the nursing curriculum are offered in traditional and online format.
 Students may elect to complete general education courses prior to entering the program.

-Graduates of the program find jobs in a variety of health care settings including long-term care facilities, home health care agencies, state and federal health-related facilities, private duty nursing, clinics, and office settings.
+Graduates of the program find jobs in a variety of health care settings including long-term care facilities, home health care agencies, state and federal correctional facilities, private duty nursing, clinics, and acute care settings.

 To learn more about Licensed Practical Nursing (LPN) as a career, visit http://www.nursing.org/careers/lpn-lvn-nurse/.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2018, 14 of the 14 graduates responded to the survey.
+In 2020, 17 of the 17 graduates are represented in the data.
 Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).

 Check out a recent article in South Dakota Nurse profiling LPN faculty member Dezarae Fenski.